jogithschan/SpeakSieve/README.md

 # SpeakSieve
-SpeakSieve is a project that aims to transcribe audio files and provide filtered dialogue based on the speaker.
+SpeakSieve is a tool to filter audio speaker-wise and transcribe the audio files to perform tasks like censoring and termsearch.
 It has a frontend built with React and a backend built with FastAPI.

 ## Getting Started